 Seattle Mariners: Ken Griffey Jr., 417 Home Runs

 This is another record that’s safe for a while.
 Outside of Ken Griffey Jr., there are only two other Mariners hitters with more than 300 career homers for the franchise (Edgar Martinez with 309 and Jay Buhner with 307).
-The closest active player is Mitch Haniger with 96 prior to the 2022 season.
+The closest active player is Mitch Haniger with 107 following the 2022 season.

 Similar to other first-ballot Hall of Famers (or those that will soon be), Griffey put together a legendary career just during his time in Seattle.
 All 10 of his Gold Glove awards and all of his seven Silver Slugger awards came with the Mariners, as well as his lone MVP award and 10 of his 13 All-Star Game appearances.